 1 HNWIs are defined as those having investable assets of US$1 million or more, excluding primary residence, collectibles, consumables, and consumer durables.

 2 Ultra-HNWIs are defined as those having investable assets of US$30 million or more, excluding primary residence, collectibles, consumables, and consumer durables.

 Record wealth levels achieved despite cautious HNWI investing approach in 2012

 HNWIs remained cautious in 2012, highlighting a pronounced focus on wealth preservation in the Global HNW Insights Survey introduced this year in the WWR3, based on feedback from over 4,400 global HNWIs.
 Despite recent market improvements, one-third (33 percent) of HNWIs are more focused on preserving, versus just 26 percent on growing, their wealth.

 Asset allocation trends followed the preservation trend, with almost 30 percent of HNWI wealth held in cash and deposits.
 Regional differences were clear with equities taking up the largest portion of North American HNWI portfolios (37 percent), while HNWIs in Latin America and Asia-Pacific (excluding Japan) preferred real estate (30 percent and 25 percent of portfolios respectively).
-In Canada, HNWIs asset allocations favored equities at 32 percent and cash/deposits at 22 percent.

 "Despite a marked focus on capital preservation and high cash allocations, high net worth individuals achieved a record level of wealth in 2012, suggesting further growth lies ahead if trust and confidence in the markets increase further," said M. George Lewis, Group Head, RBC Wealth Management & RBC Insurance.